stevegraham/restafarian/examples.md

   }
 }
 ```

+An empty resource with a `_properties` property MUST be interpreted by the client
+as an instruction to create a resource, the client MUST render a UI to that
+effect.

 The response contains a link to code on demand to validate representations and
 the type annotated properties of a resource instance.
 The type annotations inform